-Tuition, room and board, books – oh my!
-When all is said and done (and paid for), the cost of getting through college can be overwhelming.
+The cost of getting through college can be overwhelming.
 Fortunately, there are tax benefits for being on the path to higher education.
-Learn about the education tax credits you could claim to offset those climbing college expenses and the one deduction that did not survive the 2018 tax law changes.
+There are tax credits you can claim to offset those climbing college expenses.

 Parents or students: Who can claim an education credit?

 If your child is enrolled in college and you claim them as a dependent on your return, you may receive the credit.
 If you are a college student and no one claims you as a dependent, you can claim the credit.
 Whoever is claiming the credit will need a Form 1098-T from the school that shows how much was paid for tuition and qualified expenses.
-If you don’t have a 1098-T – don’t panic!
-You can always request one, but not all schools are required to provide them.
+If you don’t have a 1098-T, you can always request one, but not all schools are required to provide them.
 If your institution doesn’t send you a 1098-T, you will still need a record of enrollment and what was paid for tuition and expenses.

 What education expenses qualify for a tax credit?

-Expenses that qualify for the education tax credit include tuition and fees that are required for enrollment.
-If you are claiming the American Opportunity Credit, you can also count the cost of books, supplies, and materials necessary for your education.
+Qualified education expenses include tuition and fees that are required for enrollment.
+If you are claiming the American Opportunity Credit, you can also count the cost of books, supplies, and other equipment necessary for your course of study.

-Costs that do not qualify for the education credit include room and board, insurance, health fees, transportation, and living expenses.
+Costs that do not qualify for a tax credit include room and board, insurance, health fees, transportation, and living expenses.

-- Must not have finished four years of college-level education at the beginning of the tax year.
+- Not have finished the first four years of college at the beginning of the tax year

-There is an income threshold for claiming the AOC as well.
-To get the full credit amount, your modified adjusted gross income must be less than $80,000 (or $160,000 if you are married filing jointly).
-If your MAGI is above $80,000 you will receive a reduced amount, and if it is over $90,000, you won’t be able to claim the credit at all.
+There is an income threshold for the AOTC.
+To get the full credit amount, your modified adjusted gross income (MAGI) must be less than $80,000 (or $160,000 if you are married filing jointly).
+If your MAGI is above $80,000, you will receive a reduced amount, and if it’s over $90,000, you won’t be able to claim the credit at all.

 What is the Lifetime Learning Credit?

-The Lifetime Learning Credit is worth up to $2,000 per year for each eligible student you claim as a dependent.
-If no one can claim you, go ahead and take advantage of this credit yourself.
+The Lifetime Learning Credit is worth up to $2,000 per year for each eligible student.
+If no one is claiming you as a dependent, you can take the credit yourself.
 The number of years you can claim the credit is unlimited, and there is no minimum enrollment requirement to qualify for the Lifetime Learning Credit.

 Which education credit should you take?